 News - government borrowing

-Surplus for Swedish central government in September 2025
+Deficit for Swedish central government in January 2026

-Swedish central government payments resulted in a surplus of SEK 2.1 billion in September.
-The Debt Office’s forecast was a surplus of SEK 3.1 billion.
+Swedish central government payments resulted in a deficit of SEK 32.2 billion in January.
+The Debt Office’s forecast was a deficit of SEK 26.4 billion.
+The difference is mainly due to lower tax...

 Highest credit rating and clear funding strategy